igbatov/sci-map/README.md

 And there are following type of connections between nodes
 - produces - connect phenomena-causes to phenomena-consequences, for example fields produces atoms that produces molecules that produces cells that produces human that produces mathematics, spaceships, revolutions and so on
 - is a subgroup - used to connect groups in a hierarchical manner
+- structure - subgroup of nodes that describe structure of root node
+- alternative - sometimes there is no single theory that can explain all phenomenas, but we have different competitive theories that should be further verified by experiment.
+In such case different theories is grouped under node "Theory not exists" with connection "alternative".

 ```
 Example